n8io/url/README.md

 )
 ```

+#### Frequently Asked Questions

+##### Do I have to learn yet another api?

+No. When you create a `new URL(...)`, you get an instance of the native URL class.
+We're not modifying or monkey patching anything in the native URL api.
+All we're doing is overlaying our own class to handle a 3rd `options` parameter before returning the new instance.
+You can be confident that if/when future changes are made to the native URL class your instances will automatically have access to these changes, because again, we're returning you a native URL instance.

 ### `url(params, options?): URL`

 Given a base url, route, and search parameters it returns a fully hydrated `URL` instance.